Council Meetings

 Deputations are where an individual or a small group address Council on issues that are important to them.
 The address can be on any topic, it does not need to be in relation to an item on the Meeting agenda.
 Deputations from the public are welcome at Council's Ordinary Meetings.
 Speaking time is generally limited to 5 minutes.

 If you wish to make a deputation to a Council meeting, please email info@wdrc.qld.gov.au, via post to PO Box 551, Dalby Q 4405 or call the Council Customer Service Centre.
-Applications must be received not less than one (1) day before the meeting unless otherwise determined by the CEO.
+Applications must be received not less than seven (7) business days before the meeting unless otherwise determined by the Chief Executive Officer.